RobTillaart/DMM/README.md

 It is meant to be extended in the future to be a complete Digital MultiMeter class. that includes amps ohms, diode testing etc.

-(this is an old 'toy' project, wrapped into a class)
+This is an old 'toy' project, wrapped into a class.
+Do not expect high precision or accuracy.

 #### Related